YAXo-O/GooglePolyline/README.md

 void decode(const std::string &polyline, DecoderFunctor *functor, double factor = 1e5) throw(std::invalid_argument); // (2)
 ```
 To decode use either of the versions of decode() from above.
-Polyline parameter is a string representing encoded route, factor as in decode is optional and is set to 1e5 as suggested by Google.
+Polyline parameter is a string representing encoded route, factor as in encode is optional and is set to 1e5 as suggested by Google.
 Exception is thrown when factor is set to zero.
-The difference between decode() functoins is in the way thay treat a point.
+The difference between decode() functions is in the way thay treat a point.

 Version (1) sends a newly decoded point as
 arguments of a callback function.
 A callback function's prototype: